Can I Vape at a Premier league ground?

-Every weekend during the football season, hundreds of thousands of us head to grounds to watch the Premier League’s finest players in action.
-But do you know what the rules are, and what you can and can’t do inside the ground?
-Most importantly; do you know if they allow vaping at a Premier League ground?
-The answer is quite clear: they don’t.
+Every weekend, hundreds of thousands of us head to football grounds to watch the Premier League’s finest players in action.
+But do you know what the rules are about what you can and can’t do inside the ground?
+Most importantly; do you know whether they allow vaping at a Premier League ground?
+The answer is a simple ‘no’.

-Yes, vaping is forbidden inside all Premier League grounds, and the rules are also clear about whether or not you can leave the ground to vape and then re-enter.
-Unfortunately, you’re not allowed to do that either, so vaping at a Premier League game isn’t an option from when the time you arrive until when you leave after the final whistle.
-Or ten minutes before the final whistle, if your team are having one of those days…
+Vaping is forbidden inside all Premier League grounds, and the rules are also clear about whether or not you can leave the ground to vape and then re-enter.
+Unfortunately, you’re not allowed to do that either, so vaping at a Premier League game isn’t an option from when you arrive until when you leave after the final whistle.
+Or ten minutes before the final whistle, if your team is having one of those days…

 If you’re tempted into chancing using your e-cigarette at a Premier League ground, you need to be aware of the punishments that you would be risking if you got caught.
 Amongst the clubs who will eject you from the ground if you are caught breaking their rules are Manchester United, Manchester City and Leicester City, while Everton say they reserve the right to take away your season ticket.